About the Madison County Nature Center

 Situated at the edge of prairie, woodland and ravine, the Center’s unique location serves as an immediate gateway to three distinct landscapes, appealing to wide-ranging audiences of various abilities.
 All are welcome here.
 The Center’s exhibits provide that portal to essential Madison County but the experience inside the Center (while ever-changing and worth repeating) is intended to absorb only an hour of the visitor’s time.
 The Center then spring-boards the public into the larger “exhibit” that is Madison County.

 Marketing and Economic Growth

 Undoubtedly the world-renowned Bridges of Madison County draw international visitors well beyond the festival weekend.
 When we enhance the visitor’s experience, the economic benefits reverberate throughout the county.
-Through the Madison County Conservation’s Environmental Center we capture their curiosity, prompt their predisposition to explore and gain the business growth and support that comes with extended stays and return trips.
+Through Madison County Conservation’s Environmental Center we capture their curiosity, prompt their predisposition to explore and gain the business growth and support that comes with extended stays and return trips.

-Madison County’s education programs are bout into students’ classrooms, wading through Middle River, hiking through forests, on a tour bus to our various parks and natural resources areas, at community meetings and events, under the stars, in a tent and in our existing nature center facility.
+Madison County’s education programs are brought into students’ classrooms, wading through Middle River, hiking through forests, on a tour bus to our various parks and natural resources areas, at community meetings and events, under the stars, in a tent and in our existing nature center facility.
 Our program generates over 10,000 contacts with students, families and adults annually, by means of a network of local schools, clubs, businesses, community groups, assisted living homes and much more.
-With numbers expanding each years our educational programming has outgrown our existing facility.
+With numbers expanding each year our educational programming has outgrown our existing facility.